-Table 7 discloses the components of regulatory capital as at 31st December 2023 during the transitional and fully phased-in period.
+Table 7 discloses the components of regulatory capital as at 31st December 2024 during the transitional and fully phased-in period.
 It also provides the calculation of regulatory own funds of the Group and the reconciliation of own funds between the consolidated balance sheet.
-The Group's capital ratios have increased as at the end of year due to the inclusion of the year's audited profits and the decrease of risk weighted assets driven mainly by repayment of exposures.
+Details on the